-Catagory designation "SB" followed by competitor's race number.
+Category designation "SB" followed by competitor's race number.

+ADTICLE

-ARTICLE
+ARTICLE BRAKES

-1 BRAKES
+1

-OEM only.
+2 OEM only.
 Pads and hoses may be replaced.

-2 CHAIN GUARD
+CHAIN GUARD

+2 • • • • • • • • • • • • • • • • • • • •

-Full length is mandatory.
+2 Full length is mandatory.

-3 CLUTCH
+3 CLUTCH OFM and District and arrives resolved

-J OEM only.
+4 OEM only.
 Plates and springs may be replaced.

 4 ECU

-· Flashing is allowed to optimize settings.
+Flashing is allowed to optimize settings.

 5 ELECTRICAL

-OEM starters and complete charging system must be in place and functional as well as OEM headlight and taillight must be
+OEM starters and complete charging system must be in place and functional and for night racing, motorcycles must have OEM

-connected and functional during the event.
+0 headlight and taillight connected and functional during the event.
 OEM wiring harness to be used.

 6 ENGINE

-Internal modifications only.
+7 Internal modifications only.

-7 EXHAUST
+7 EXHAUST Market and if a discount of the second of the seco

-May be modified or replaced.
+0 May be modified or replaced.

 8 EXTERNAL GEAR RATIOS/GEARING

-No restrictions to sprockets and chain.
+0 No restrictions to sprockets and chain.

 9 FAIRINGS

 OEM only.
 Fairings may not be altered or removed.
 Mirrors and indicators may be removed.
 Passenger seat pad may be removed

-and replaced with OEM cover.
+1.0 and replaced with OEM cover.
 Fairings must be mounted in original mounting points.

 10 FRAME

-No modification.
+4.4 No modification.
 Must have VIN plate.
 Rear number plate holder may be removed.

-11 FUEL
+11 FUEL Must assess to width MCA CCD's

 Must comply with MSA GCR's.

 Any commercially available 93 & 95 octane pump fuel are allowed (Shell, Sasol, Engen, Total), 97 octane VP Racing Fuels (MR9

-1.0 and MR12).
+12 and MR12).

-12 FUEL TANK
+12 FUEL TANK No modification May be filled with Evaluation From

-4.0 No modification.
+1.2 No modification.
 May be filled with Explosive Foam.

-13 GEARBOX
+GEARBOX

+13 × =: :::= × ::

-4.4 OEM only.
+14 OEM only.
 No modifications.
 Undercutting of gears is allowed.
 No OTHER modification allowed.
 GEARSHIFT SYSTEM

-14 = 1 · 1 · 2 · 1 · 1 · 2 · 2 · 1 = · · ·
+14

-1.5 May be modified for race pattern type gear change.
+15 May be modified for race pattern type gear change.
 Quick shifters allowed.
 GROUND CLEARANCE

-15
+10

 Minimum of 50 mm with the rider seated on the motorcycle, feet on the foot pegs and a minimum of 0.7 bar pressure in each tyre.

 16 IGNITION SYSTEM No modifications.
 Must have OEM ignition with OEM.
 ECU's and standard wiring harness.
 The use of "Power Commander" and "Wide Band" is allowed.
 No launch control or stutter boxes allowed, however, if OEM, it will be allowed (i.e., new Yamaha R1 and BMW S1000RR) 17 INDUCTION Internal modification to the throttle bodies is allowed.
 No aftermarket turbo or nitrous system allowed.
 Air filter may be replaced.
 Air box and intake pipes to remain as per the standard OEM motorcycle.
 18 REARSETS AND PEDALS May be modified or replaced.
 Passenger foot pegs and mounts may be removed.
 19 SUSPENSION May be modified.
 Weights and or strapping is allowed.
 Linkage may be modified or replaced.
 Solid struts not allowed.
 Aftermarket rear shocks allowed, e.g., Ohlin's.
 20 SWING ARM Motorcycles manufactured before 1990 may use an OEM swing arm from another model of the same manufacturer.
 Swing arms must be OEM and remain original specification for the make and model and year of motorcycles concerned.
 21 TYRES Only DOT approved road tyres allowed.
 No Slicks.
-22 23 WATER PUMPS: External water pumps not allowed.
-WHEELS OEM only.
+22 WATER PUMPS: External water pumps not allowed.
+23 WHEELS OEM only.
 Polishing and painting is permitted.
 Lightening or skimming of wheels is not allowed.
-24 WHEELBASE Wheelbase must be OEM as per make and model of the motorcycle concerned
+24 WHEELBASE Wheelbase must be OEM as per make and model of the motorcycle concerned •